Copper Roofing Systems

 Wind Speed Resistance — Manufacturer Warranted 120 mph (193 kph) warranted; wind-uplift evaluated to ASTM E1592

 Surface Finish System None applied.
-Copper develops a natural multi-stage atmospheric patina (cuprite Cu₂O → tenorite CuO → verdigris [brochantite, antlerite, posnjakite]) — the material's self-passivating protective system
+Copper naturally tarnishes and develops a multi-stage atmospheric patina (cuprite Cu₂O → tenorite CuO → verdigris [brochantite, antlerite, posnjakite]); the rate and uniformity of patina formation vary with environmental and atmospheric conditions and are not guaranteed

 Panel Size, Weather Exposure & Coverage Geometry 17⅝" × 9" face exposure (matches Interlock® Metal Slate panel geometry for design continuity with the aluminum line)